People & Excellence

 SPEEDIER comprises an interdisciplinary team from Glasgow and the Philippines working with practitioners from their local and national government to develop a One Health approach to the control and elimination of rabies in the Philippines, a fatal but preventable disease which kills hundreds of people ever year in the country.

-This award seeks to draw attention to the outstanding achievements and contributions of emerging talents fostered at the University of Glasgow, who are an inspiration for future project leads and are expected to continue growing in their knowledge exchange and impact journeys.
+These Rising Stars are being celebrated for their outstanding achievements and contributions in engagement, knowledge exchange, communication, and collaboration beyond the University.
+They are an inspiration for future project leads and are expected to continue growing in their knowledge exchange and impact journeys.

 Dr Pauline Gray Mackay, Senior Lecturer in Scottish Literature